National Library Service of Malawi: Programmes

-Malawi Folktales Project aims to collect and document the tradition of folktale and their culture of storytelling for education purposes.
-The aim is to help safeguard Malawian cultural heritage before it disappears in this age of mass communication.

-Sony Corporation, at the request of Malawi National Commission for UNESCO and the Global Future Charitable Trust (GFCT), provides audio-visual recording equipment and technical training for locals, via the National Library Service, to collect, edit, and digitize (document) the valuable and rich traditional culture of Malawians and pass it down to children of the next generation.
+Malawi Folktales Project documents folktales that are gathered for education purposes.
+The aim is to safeguard Malawian heritage before it disappears.
+Sony Corporation, at the request of Malawi National Commission for UNESCO and the Global Future Charitable Trust (GFCT), provides audio-visual recording equipment and technical training for locals, via the National Library Service, to collect, edit, and digitize (document) the valuable and rich traditional culture of Malawians.